aceteam/Coroutines/README.md

 FCoroutineNodePtr _CoroutineTest(UWorld* World, FString TextToLog) {
+    //Shared ptr values can be used to share data between different execution branches,
+    // or different steps in your coroutine
-    auto SharedValue = MakeShared<int>(0);
+    //This way they're guaranteed to share the same lifetime as the code that's using them auto SharedValue = MakeShared<int>(0);
     //_Seq concatenates coroutine elements in a sequence.
-It runs one after the other until one of them fails
+It runs one after the other until
+    // one of them fails
-    //If one of them finishes during a frame, the next in the sequence will be evaluated in the same frame return _Seq(
+    //If one of them finishes during a frame, the next in the sequence will be evaluated
+    // in the same frame
+    return _Seq(
-        //_Race evaluates each of its contained elements once per frame, in the declared order, until one finishes its execution (successfully or unsuccessfully)
+        //_Race evaluates each of its contained elements once per frame, in the declared order, until
-        _Race(
+        // one finishes its execution (successfully or unsuccessfully) _Race(
             //a _Loop will run its contained element once per frame, until it fails or is aborted _Loop(
-                //_Weak creates an element that will only evaluate its lambda if the passed in object is valid on evaluation _Weak(World, [] { DrawDebugPoint(World, FVector::ZeroVector, 10, FColor::White); })
+                //_Weak creates an element that will only evaluate its lambda if the passed in
+                // object is valid on evaluation
+                _Weak(World, [] { DrawDebugPoint(World, FVector::ZeroVector, 10, FColor::White); })
             ),
             //_LoopSeq is a shortcut for a _Loop containing a _Seq